Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 Agustus 2025 12.38.22 UTC
+- WIB: Senin, 11 Agustus 2025 13.48.33 UTC
-- WITA: Senin, 11 Agustus 2025 13.38.22 UTC
+- WITA: Senin, 11 Agustus 2025 14.48.33 UTC
-- WIT: Senin, 11 Agustus 2025 14.38.22 UTC
+- WIT: Senin, 11 Agustus 2025 15.48.33 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: nature
+Kategori: attitude